altunixon/wips/lns/altina_ln/ASP-23-Chapter_3_Under_My_Flag.md

 "Huh?
 That's how I looked...?
 This is bad."<br/>

-Regis watched Altina speaking on the podium and squinted.
+Regis watched Altina speaking on the podium and squinted.<br/>

-Her voice was booming.
+Her voice was booming.<br/>

 "The shield of the citizens-- That's my banner!
 I will fight with this flag flying high!
 I hope everyone will lend me their strength!!"<br/>

-Altina shouted with all her might.
+Altina shouted with all her might.<br/>

-The troops were silent.
+The troops were silent.<br/>

-The parade square was devoid of sound.
+The parade square was devoid of sound.<br/>

-Their tension was high.
+Their tension was high.<br/>

 The longer one was in the army, the more lost they felt hearing this words.
-In the empire, wars were instigated by the lords, and it's something that soldiers fought in for rewards.
+In the empire, wars were instigated by the lords, and it's something that soldiers fought in for rewards.<br/>

 The result was that their wages supported their family...
-But few realized this point.
+But few realized this point.<br/>

 The lords weren't interested in why soldiers fought.
-This was common.
+This was common.<br/>

 The commander asking for them to fight for the citizens was something they would never imagine.
-That's why the soldiers were lost.
+That's why the soldiers were lost.<br/>

-A young soldier raised his fist to the sky.
+A young soldier raised his fist to the sky.<br/>

 "Long live Marie Quatre!!"<br/>

-Some distance away, another soldier raised his sword.
+Some distance away, another soldier raised his sword.<br/>

 "The citizen's shield!"<br/>

 "For our family!"<br/>

-They all expressed support for the speech.
+They all expressed support for the speech.<br/>

-Noise erupted from all corners.
+Noise erupted from all corners.<br/>

-They were all in agreement.
+They were all in agreement.<br/>

 The troops whose eyes were filled with ambition and killing intent shone with another light.
-It was the will to fight for someone.
+It was the will to fight for someone.<br/>

 Their families back home, their lovers, friends.
 And their comrades beside them.
-The faces of people important to them.
+The faces of people important to them.<br/>

-Some even wept when they remembered their kin far away.
+Some even wept when they remembered their kin far away.<br/>

-Evrard and Eric both grunted in approval.
+Evrard and Eric both grunted in approval.<br/>

-Jerome silently watched the soldiers' cheer.
+Jerome silently watched the soldiers' cheer.<br/>

-Regis was once again in awe of Altina's strong resolve and ambition.
+Regis was once again in awe of Altina's strong resolve and ambition.<br/>

 Year of the empire 851 February 12th--

-300 cavalry, 600 artillery troops, 1100 infantry, a total of 2000 men of the Beilschmidt border regiment set out from Sierck Fort.
+300 cavalry, 600 artillery troops, 1100 infantry, a total of 2000 men of the Beilschmidt border regiment set out from Sierck Fort.<br/>
 Previous Chapter | Main Page | Next Chapter